hi-time/pocci/document/setup-yml.en.md

     *   A user defined in `users:` or `user.users:` is set as the Owner of the groups defined in `groups:`.
+*   **runners:** GitLab CI Runner to be created
+    Specify this in any of the following three ways.
+    *   Specify the runner name (`java` or `nodejs`) incorporated in pocci.
+    *   Specify `Runner name:"Image name"`.
+        Specify an image name that was created keeping in mind that the container will operate as a GitLab CI Runner of pocci.
+    *   Specify `Runner name:Object (map)`.
+        Specify any existing image name in `from:` as an element of the object (map).
+        This enables the existing image to be able to be operated as a GitLab CI Runner.
+        If it is specified in this format, a directory under the name of `config/image/node name` is created, and the Dockerfile for operation as a GitLab CI Runner and the script used from that file are stored in that directory.
 *   **url:** URL of GitLab server
     *   The default is `http://gitlab.[Domain name specified in pocci.domain]`.
     *   Environment variables:  `GITLAB_URL`, `GITLAB_PROTOCOL`, `GITLAB_HOST`, `GITLAB_PORT`